syall/json-synthesizer/docs/DESIGN.md

 However, during implementation I found this not only complex but also without much technical benefit.
 The search would be exponential and confusing, particularly with duplicate keys.
 A program could be synthesized with duplicate keys at different levels which would fit the output examples, but if keys had the same or encapsulated types, which program would be the best fit?
 At first I considered having the most minimal type, but if it was wrong then there would be loss of data.

 Either way, duplicate key resolution was complex due to unreliable heuristics, so I opted to apply a restriction to not have them.
-With that restriction, a new possibility emerged: if all keys are unique, then that means the components did not have to be a recursive structure, but could be represented with maps.
-This reduced some of the complexity (as it is still possible to have recursive types), but also greatly improved runtime.
-Also, the memory benefits of not having to store keys that only held structural value (keys with object type only rebuilt with prefix paths) was tremendous.
+With that restriction, a new possibility emerged: if all keys are unique, then that meant the components did not have to have a recursive structure but could instead be represented with maps.
+This reduced the complexity in theory and implementation, only storing information about keys that had associated concrete types.

 The actual implementation of operating on JSON, typed maps, types, and typed JSON proved to be technically complex not due to lines of code, but because of the recursive nature of these objects.
 Just wrapping my head around the traversals took a lot of time, but the result of enumerating all the cases was rewarding.

-So, although json-synthesizer became different than what I had originally entailed for a project, I believe that what it is now is more versatile and efficient due to the modified version space algebra and duplicate key restriction.
+So, although json-synthesizer became different than what I had originally entailed for a project, I believe that what it is now is more versatile and efficient due to the modified version space algebra with Typed Maps.